ManimCommunity/manim/docs/source/installation.rst

 The extension can be installed through the marketplace or by pressing install `here
 <https://marketplace.visualstudio.com/items?itemName=Rickaym.manim-sideview>`__.

-Further instructions and guides regarding the extension can be found in its `repository <https://github.com/Rickaym/Manim-Sideview>`__ or the marketplace webpage.
+Further instruction and support regarding the extension can be found in its `repository <https://github.com/Rickaym/Manim-Sideview>`__ or the marketplace webpage.